-- 1. a market rate; and - 2. a premium component.
+- 1. a market rate; and - 2. a premium component (currently 8%).

-The interest rate comprises a 'market rate' and, in respect of defaults, an additional 8% per annum.
 Pursuant to Section 26(2) of the TAA, the 'market rate', in relation to interest accruing at any time during a particular financial year, is the average rate of the 90day Bank Accepted Bill Rate prescribed by the Reserve Bank of Australia for the month of May preceding the financial year, unless a Ministerial order setting the rate is in force.